 Topics to be Covered: The class will cover the following topics: Overview of computational perception.
 Tutorials on Matlab, open computer vision (openCV), and speech recognition packages.
 Basic image processing.
 Color and movement detection.
 Audio processing and speech segmentation.
 The sense of self.
 3D Vision processing.
 Sensory substitution.
 Sound classification and recognition.
 Tracking techniques including Kalman filters and particle filters.
 Face detection and face recognition: eigenfaces, cascades, and neural network-based approaches.
 Hidden Markov models for activity recognition and speech recognition.
 Gesture recognition.
 Theories of vision and intelligence.
 Affective computing, i.e., computing that relates to, arises from, or deliberately influences human emotions.

-Readings: There are two required books for this class: 1) "Learning OpenCV: Computer Vision with the OpenCV Library" by Gary Bradski and Adrian Kaehler; and 2) "Getting Started with MATLAB 7: A Quick Introduction for Scientists and Engineers" by Rudra Pratap.
+Readings: There are three required books for this class: 1) "Learning OpenCV: Computer Vision with the OpenCV Library" by Gary Bradski and Adrian Kaehler; 2) "Getting Started with MATLAB 7: A Quick Introduction for Scientists and Engineers" by Rudra Pratap; and 3) "On Intelligence" by Jeff Hawkins and Sandra Blakeslee.
 The lectures will be based on a number of sources most of which are available for download from the Internet.
 Reading material that is not available on-line will be placed on reserve in the library.
 The reading list is provided at the end of this document.